lbl-srg/obc/specification/source/useCases.rst

                                 the controller operates in accordance with the sequence of operation
    ---------------------------  ---------------------------------------------------
-   Preconditions                CDL code in vendor software is correct.
+   Preconditions                CDL-conformant control sequence and verification tests
+                                are imported into verification tool.

                                 Field instrumentation is per spec.

                                 Installation of field equipment is correct.

-                                Point-point testing from point in field through to graphic is correct.
+                                Point-to-point testing from point in field through to graphic is correct.
    ---------------------------  ---------------------------------------------------
    Successful End Condition     Control devices carry out the right sequence of actions,
-                                and the verification tool recognizes compliance to the design intent.
+                                and the verification tool verifies compliance
+                                with the design intent.

-                                Control devices carry out wrong sequence of actions, and the verification tool recognizes incompliance to the design intent.
+                                Control devices carry out wrong sequence of actions, and the verification tool shows non-compliance
+                                with the design intent.
    ---------------------------  ---------------------------------------------------
    Failed End Condition         The verification tool fails to recognize verification success/failure.
    ---------------------------  ---------------------------------------------------